-The downside to using your car battery for power supply is that it can only charge a few small appliances.
+The downside to using your car battery for power supply is that it can only power small appliances.
 Plus, if you use it for too long, you may drain the battery till it does not have enough charge to start the car.

 Portable battery packs are basically battery storage you can easily carry around while on a camping trip.
 These battery packs are powered by lithium-ion batteries, and they come with USB ports for charging your devices.
 They also have an inlet power port through which the battery is charged.

-These portable power packs typically weigh just about two pounds or less.
+A smaller portable power pack typically weighs just about two pounds or less.
 So, you can carry them around at will.

 If you are considering getting portable battery storage, you should check out the Alxum USB Charging Station.

-Portable battery banks come with batteries that have different capacities.
+A portable battery bank comes with batteries that have different capacities.
 Generally, the higher the battery capacity, the more charge the battery will store.
 The more charge the battery stores, the more devices it can charge and the longer it can charge the devices for.

 Note that battery capacity is measured in Ah or mAh.
 So, look out for the value of this unit when verifying the battery capacity of portable power banks.